Johnny O'Clock

-Johnny O'Clock is a 1947 American film noir crime film starring Dick Powell and Evelyn Keyes, and directed by Robert Rossen.
+Johnny O'Clock is a 1947 American film noir crime film directed by Robert Rossen and starring Dick Powell, Evelyn Keyes, Lee J. Cobb and Ellen Drew.
+It was distributed by Columbia Pictures.

 Plot

-Johnny O'Clock (Dick Powell) is a junior partner in a posh casino with Guido Marchettis (Thomas Gomez).
-Complicating their longtime working relationship is Guido's wife Nelle (Ellen Drew), who is still in love with former boyfriend Johnny.
+Johnny O'Clock is a junior partner in an upmarket casino with Guido Marchettis.
+Complicating their longtime working relationship is Guido's wife Nelle, who is still in love with former boyfriend Johnny.
 She gives Johnny an expensive custom pocket watch, the twin of a birthday present she gave her husband, except Johnny's has a romantic inscription engraved on the back.